 about the snack sack

-The Snack Sack is a mutual aid group that supports Black and Brown families facing food insecurity with snacks and other essentials.
+The Snack Sack is a mutual aid group that supports Black and Brown families facing food insecurity and other access hurdles due to systemic racism with snacks and other essentials.
 Founded by Chamieka House-Osuya in April 2020, The Snack Sack fills the gap created when kids were suddenly forced to stay home as a result of the COVID-19 pandemic instead of attending school, where many of them got their meals.
-The Snack Sack relies on peer-to-peer mutual aid, with 100% of donations going towards meeting immediate needs in families facing food, housing, medical, safe harbor, and other insecurities as a direct result of systemic racial oppressions.
+The Snack Sack relies on peer-to-peer mutual aid, with donations going toward meeting immediate needs in families facing food, housing, medical, safe harbor, and other insecurities as a direct result of systemic racial oppressions.

 Meet the team